 - Ultimate Table Tennis: India’s first-ever professional tournament for sport set to kick off in Chennai

-It’s clean and spare and elegant, but despite having to cram everything into what by today’s standards is a minuscule screen, it still has bags of personality and charm.
+It’s clean, spare, and elegant, but despite cramming everything into what is a minuscule screen by today’s standards, it still has bags of personality and charm.
 Witness, for example, how the rounded edges of the UI echo the rounded edges of the bezel surrounding it.
 So yes, I completely adore the Classic form factor.
 It’s such a captivating, self-contained bundle of happiness.
-So compact, so totable.
-I want to tousle its hair and pinch its cheeks and call it slugger.
+So compact, so portable.
+I want to tousle its hair, pinch its cheeks, and call it slugger.

-Counter-intuitively, despite its bulkiness and old-fashionedness, it actually feels smaller than modern Macs, and not just because of its diminutive 9-inch screen.
-Its small footprint means that a Classic plopped onto a desk both look neat and discreet and also didn’t dominate and demand attention in the way that even the smallest of the modern iMacs–its direct descendants–do.
-The original Classic was criticized for its low power and lack of expandability (and where have we heard that recently?), criticisms the Classic II largely answered, but it’s the Classic and Classic II’s external aesthetic that I love so much.
-It was the first vintage Mac I ever bought, and it will always have a special place in my heart.
+Counter-intuitively, despite its bulkiness and old-fashionedness, it feels smaller than modern Macs, not just because of its diminutive 9-inch screen.
+Its small footprint means that a Classic plopped onto a desk looks neat and discreet and doesn’t dominate and demand attention like even the smallest of the modern iMacs–its direct descendants–do.
+The original Classic was criticized for its low power and lack of expandability (and where have we heard that recently?), criticisms the Classic II largely answered.
+Still, it’s the Classic and Classic II’s external aesthetic that I love so much.
+It was and will always have a special place in my heart.
 Which Mac holds that place